William0n/Heart-Disease-Analysis-/README.md

 # Heart-Disease-Analysis: Project Goals
-* Determine whether or not a patient's gender increases/decreases their odds of hvaing heart disease
+* Determine whether or not a patient's gender increases/decreases their odds of having heart disease
-* Analyze the relationship between chest pain discomfort and odds of having a heart disease
 * Is age a significant factor in determining if a patient has heart disease
 * Do patients with higher cholesteral levels have a higher chance of heart disease
 * Are patients with higher levels of chest pain more likely to suffer from heart disease